 This strategy involves selling access to your book early, at a higher price than the intended final price on the book.
 To avoid upsetting readers, I would communicate to readers that the price is higher due to early access, and give guidance on when the price will change.

 For example, you could serialize a novel, publishing each chapter as it’s ready.
 While it’s serializing, it may cost $9.99.
 This gives access to the entire book early to people who want to read new chapters as soon as they’re done.
 When the book is complete, you could then set the final price to $4.99.
-Again, if using a timed pricing structure like this, it’s best to communicate this to your readers, so they can make an informed decision on if they want to purchase and read now, or wait.
+Again, if using a timed pricing structure like this, we'd recommend communicating this to your readers, so they can make an informed decision on if they want to purchase and read now, or wait.